o-alquimista/fragments/README.md

 - PHP XML extension.
 This package is called `php-xml` on Ubuntu.

 ## Instructions
 - The default database name is `fragments`.
-Change it at `Fragments/Utility/Connection.php`.
-The username, password and PDO driver for the database connection can be set there as well.
+Change it at `Fragments/Component/Database/PDOConnection.php`.
+The username, password and PDO driver for the connection can be set there as well.

 - Create the table: `CREATE TABLE users (id INT NOT NULL AUTO_INCREMENT, username VARCHAR(255) NOT NULL, hash VARCHAR(255) NOT NULL, PRIMARY KEY(id));`